 By Freddie Heaney:

-The lobe separation angle of a camshaft is typically determined by the engine’s purpose, its displacement and its compression ratio.
+The lobe separation angle of a camshaft is typically determined by the engine’s purpose, its displacement, and its compression ratio.

-The lobe separation angle or LSA is the angle in camshaft degrees between the maximum lift points, or centerlines, of the intake and exhaust lobes.
+The lobe separation angle is the angle in camshaft degrees between the maximum lift points, or centerlines, of the intake and exhaust lobes.
 It affects the amount of valve overlap; that is the brief period of time when both the intake and exhaust valves are open.

 A narrower LSA adopts more overlap and with it a lumpier idle and a narrower more specific power band.
 The narrower separation makes the engine sound choppier.
 Some engine specialists refer to it as that 106 sound—the NASCAR and short track oval sound where preferred lobe separation is usually specified between 104 and 106 degrees.
 The primary function of narrow lobe separation is to impel urgent acceleration off the turns when the throttle is opened.

 A wider LSA, on the other hand, reduces valve overlap, offering better idle and cruising qualities.
 Supercharged engines typically benefit from a wider LSA because they don’t require as much overlap for exhaust scavenging as does the naturally aspirated engine.